ChenCheng-976/Semantic-Inpainting/README.md

 # Semantic Inpainting for Distributed Cross-Modal Integrated Sensing and Communication (ISAC)

-This repo provides code and pretrained models for a semantic-space inpainting framework that unifies sensing and communication across modalities such as RGB images and Wi-Fi CSI.
+This repo provides the dataset, code and pretrained models for a semantic-space inpainting framework that unifies sensing and communication across modalities such as RGB images and Wi-Fi CSI.

 ---